 ISBN 978 1 906012 59 5 – Price £9.95.

 Common Objectives is a series of quick-fire, rapid-response projects from artist/writer collectives or individual art practices engaged with emerging political struggles, rejecting the idea of culture as a playground for the elite, engaging in the potent mix of free discourse, solidarity and the production of new desires and prepared to break open old worlds, either in the virtual space of communication and networks, or in the concrete world of action, discourse and distribution.
-Other projects in the series include: The Night by Michèle Bernstein, translated by Clodagh Kinsella and edited by Everyone Agrees; After the Night by Everyone Agrees; Move...ment, a new issue of the journal ...ment, edited by Federica Bueti; and Bad Feelings by Arts Against Cuts.
+Other projects in the series include: After The Night by Everyone Agrees; Bad Feelings by Arts Against Cuts; Counsel of Spent by Inventory; Move...ment, a new issue of the journal ...ment, edited by Federica Bueti; The Night by Michèle Bernstein, translated by Clodagh Kinsella and edited by Everyone Agrees; Pre-enactments by Victoria Halford and Steve Beard; and Shy Radicals by Hamja Ahsan.